Brisquit/Click-the-dot/README.md

 The code uses Composition in the Game class to give meaning to the other classes, if Game didn't exist, the other classes would lose their meaning.

 ![image](https://github.com/user-attachments/assets/f1b49200-a52f-4bd1-ab85-c2c3afb6f277)
+# Results
+One of the hardest parts of this project for me was firstly learning how pygame actually works, because I had no prior experience working with pygame.
+But the hardest part was definitely learning how to add multi threading capabilities into the code, since if I couldn't figure that out, the timer would not decrease if the mouse was moving, since it couldn't process 2 events happening at once.
+# Conclusions
+Working on this game was extremely fun overall.
+I learned how to work with pygame, learned multithreading.
+If I ever feel like it, I might work more on this game, just to see what I can transform it into.